Damson Park: Features

 The ground has two seated stands on either side of the pitch, and a covered stand of mixed seating and terracing at the southeastern end of the ground, where all six entrances are located.
-The main stand lies on the southwestern side of the ground and is connected to the clubhouse.
+The main stand, situated on the southwestern side, is connected to the clubhouse.
 The clubhouse contains three separate bar areas, and is also home to a pie & chips shop on matchdays.
 The stand has seating at the bottom and a balcony above reserved for sponsors and club officials.
 Adjacent to the main stand is an area of hard standing with a raised toilet block.
 The steps leading to the entrances to the toilet facilities provide the only small area of terracing at that end of the ground, and are thus popular with a group of Solihull Moors fans calling themselves "The Number 2 Crew" when their side is attacking that end of the pitch.

 Turnstiles open into the area next to the main stand (which also hosts the club shop and a hot food concession), the hard standing area on the opposite side of the pitch from the main stand, and into the other large stand.
 This area, known as 'The Shed' – or sometimes also 'The Tuck Shop End' to supporters, is currently officially titled as 'The TC Cars Stand' for sponsorship reasons.
 As its name suggests, it is home to the club tuck shop which sells refreshments throughout the match, but not hot food.

 Much of the rest of the ground is undeveloped hard standing.
 Nearest to the turnstiles on the northeast side of the ground, there is a toilet block and sometimes a second hot food stall, depending on segregation requirements and demand.
 Opposite the main stand there is a single step of terracing that straddles the halfway line of the pitch.
 Further along this side, in the opposite direction from the T&C Cars Stand, is a smaller area of covered seating that was erected in 2016.
 The furthest end of the ground from the turnstiles is a terrace with a roof, and runs the whole back end of the pitch.
 This is used for away fans with large followings, otherwise open to everyone.
 This stand was brought over from Maidstone United's Gallagher Stadium in 2016–17.

 Seating

-The clubhouse side of the ground saw major redevelopment, with the previous main stand upgraded and replaced with a two tier stand.
+The clubhouse side of the ground saw major redevelopment, with the previous main stand upgraded and replaced with a two-tier stand.
 The bottom tier holds around 1300 seats, the top-tier seating the hospitality areas.

-Opposite 3 separate semi permanent seating stands hold around an extra 1500 seats, with one often used for visiting supporters in segregated matches.
+Opposite 3 separate semi-permanent seating stands hold around an extra 1500 seats, with one often used for visiting supporters in segregated matches.
 The overall capacity is around 5,500, in line with Football league requirements.
-The club seems to make regular improvements to facilities to this end.
-The record attendance is 4,020 v Chesterfield on 29 May 2022 in the National League play-off semi final.
+The record attendance is 4,020 v Chesterfield on 29 May 2022 in the National League play-off semi-final.